edwardlavender/flapper_sim/README.md

 1. Run `sim_data.R` to simulate datasets, customising the array designs and movement path parameters as necessary\*.

-2. Examine methods for inferring patterns of space use for the simulated movement path(s) via `sim_analyse.R`.

-3. Implement algorithms for a specific movement path and array combination via `sim_workhorse.R` or for all movement paths and array designs via `sim_implement.R`\*.
+2. Implement algorithms for a specific movement path and array combination via `sim_workhorse.R` or for all movement paths and array designs via `sim_implement.R`\*.
 Note that for the former, the movement path and array ID need to be specified at the top of the script.

-4. Examine and synthesise outputs via `sim_illustrate.R`, `sim_synthesise.R` and `sim_wall_time.R`.
+3. Examine and synthesise outputs via `sim_illustrate.R`, `sim_synthesise.R` and `sim_wall_time.R`.

-5. Examine outputs in `data/` and `fig/`, such as the example figure below.
+4. Examine outputs in `data/` and `fig/`, such as the example figure below.

 \*For the first implementation of this project, ensure that all sections